aquasecurity/trivy/docs/misconfiguration/advanced/testing.md

 # Testing
-It is highly recommended to write tests after creating custom policies.
+It is highly recommended to write tests for your custom policies.

 ## Rego testing
 To help you verify the correctness of your custom policies, OPA gives you a framework that you can use to write tests for your policies.
 By writing tests for your custom policies you can speed up the development process of new rules and reduce the amount of time it takes to modify rules as requirements evolve.

-For more details, see [Policy Testing](https://www.openpolicyagent.org/docs/latest/policy-testing/).
+For more details, see [Policy Testing][opa-testing].

 !!! example
     ```